 Is my risk of COVID-19 different because I have diabetes?

 In a word, yes.
 The more health conditions a person has, the greater his or her risk of complications from COVID-19.
-The disease has disproportionately hurt people with underlying medical conditions, older adults, Black people, Hispanic people and other people of under-represented races and ethnicities.
+The disease has disproportionately hurt people with underlying medical conditions, older adults, Black people, Hispanic people and other people of historically under-represented races and ethnicities.

 Can I visit my doctor’s office or pharmacy again?

 It’s important to keep your doctor appointments and take your medications as prescribed.
 If you have put off or canceled an appointment due to COVID-19, it’s time to make that appointment and get back to regular care.
 If you have concerns, talk to your doctor by phone, email or visit their website to learn more about the safety precautions being taken at their office.
 You can also ask if telehealth appointments by phone or computer are an option.

 When picking up medicine or prescriptions, call ahead, use a drive-through or curbside pick-up or see if your pharmacy delivers.
 Continue taking medications as directed by your health care professional.
 If you are struggling to pay for insulin, the ADA has resources to help at InsulinHelp.org.